w3c/wai-curricula/content/content-author/clear-content.md

 Courses based on this module should:

-* demonstrate how people with disabilities rely on clear, easy to understand, and easy to read content to read and process information
+* demonstrate how people with disabilities rely on clear, easy to understand, and easy to read content to process information
 * explain how clear, easy to understand, and easy to read content benefits accessibility

 ## Learning Outcomes for Module